Should vegans and vegetarians support Impossible Burger?

 By supporting Impossible Burger people will ultimately save more animals.
 Although nobody likes the animal testing that was done to begin with, in the long run this product will do far more good for the animals.
 Therefore, I believe it should be supported.
 Granted, it may not be something that you want to eat on a regular basis, but if you care about animals and want to reduce the consumption of them, you should really be grateful this product exists and that Burger King has put them on the menu.

 Having said all that, I do understand why some vegans would want to boycott the Impossible Burger.
 Vegans try to avoid products tested on animals, so I understand this making for an ethical dilemma and that they may ultimately avoid eating it.
 Technically speaking, products that are tested on animals that can easily be avoided by vegans are avoided.
 Therefore it makes sense that a vegan would have concerns over this dilemma or want to boycott the burger.
 I don't think there is anything wrong with a vegan taking a stand against eating it due to the animal testing that was involved.
 However, based on that principal, they will also need to avoid future products made with heme.
 That's going to get tricky and exhausting and I'm not sure who that would be helping in the long run.
+Why would they need to do that?
+Because heme is only going to become more widely used because it has been tested on animals and deemed safe for human consumption.
+So you will need to boycott all those products that come out that are made with heme, so you are not being a hypocrite.

-The good news is that those who will boycott the Impossible Burger due to animal testing make up such a small portion of the country, that it will not make or break the success of the company or product.
+The good news for the animals is that those who will boycott the Impossible Burger due to animal testing make up such a small portion of the country, that it will not make or break the success of the company or product.
 This is good, because in the long run the company is going to save a lot of animals.
 Plus, vegans would opt to eat something else, so the animals are saved anyway, unlike if a meat eater boycotted the Impossible Burger, and chose to eat a meat burger instead.

 Whether or not you consume the Impossible Burger is an individual decision.
 Some people may avoid it due to ethical reasons, and still others may avoid it to opt for something healthier, not processed, or that does not contain GMO ingredients.
 Ultimately, the choice is yours to make and there is no right or wrong when when it comes to whether or not vegans should eat the Impossible Burger.
 Everyone has to do what they are comfortable with.
 I can see and understand the dilemma on both sides of the issue.
 It's important to note that the Impossible Burger (and Beyond Burger) is not marketed to vegetarians and vegans.
 We are not their target market.
 Those products are made for meat eaters, in an effort to get them to reduce the amount of meat they eat.
 So even if vegetarians and vegans never buy one of them, I still hope they sell a lot in all honesty.
 Each time meat eaters opt for one of those burgers, rather than a meat-based one, it's a win-win for the animals and planet.